 Attendance: Attends class for all scheduled hours assigned, arrives/leaves on time, contribute to class discussion and is actively involved in all activities.
-Notifies Faculty of absence by faculty's school email, Takes breaks within timeframes allotted, clocks out if leaves campus
+Notifies Faculty of absence by faculty's school email, Takes breaks within timeframes

 Character: Displays academic integrity (inclusive of not committing plagiarism), trustworthiness, dependability, reliability, self-discipline, and self-responsibility.